CatchmentSci/livox-poc-article/README.md

 <h2 id="How to use"> 👍 How to use</h2>
 <p align="justify">

-1. If you are interested primarily in **replicating the outcomes** of "An evaluation of low-cost terrestrial LiDAR sensors for assessing geomorphic change", without re-processing the data follow these steps:
+1. If you are primarily interested in **replicating the outcomes** of "An evaluation of low-cost terrestrial LiDAR sensors for assessing geomorphic change", without re-processing the data follow these steps:
 * Clone or download this repository so that it is accessible on your PC.
-* Download the files from "Data for output replication" to your PC.
+* Download the files from: 10.25405/data.ncl.23501091 to your PC.
 * Open MATLAB on your PC.
 * To generate Figure 3, ensure all scripts in "fig3" subfolder are accesible in your MATLAB search path, execute "master_fcn_fig3.m", ensuring that you provide the links to the directories containing the relevant datasets (downloaded from Step 2 above).
 * To generate Figure 4, ensure all scripts in "fig4" subfolders (including "othercolor" dir" are accesible in your MATLAB search path, execute "cloud_comparisons.m", ensuring that you provide the links to the directories containing the relevant datasets (downloaded from Step 2 above).